 Examples: Oscar Grant shooting, London train bombings, terror attacks in India.

-In contrast to citizen journalism, this is when the individual isn’t reporting out of happenstance.
-The reporter, who is not acting as a “professional,” (see below) made a conscious choice to go out and report on a topic.
+In contrast to citizen journalism (the act), this is when the individual isn’t reporting out of happenstance.
+The reporter, who is not acting as a “professional” (defined below), made a conscious choice to go out and report on a topic.
 This term was coined by Chris Nolan at Spot-on.com.
-Many people still refer this to fall under the class of “Citizen Journalism (with a big C) but that starts to confuse citizen journalism acts that are happenstance.
-I call this “stand-alone journalism” which is under the class of “Participatory Journalism” – but it is not “professional.”
+Many people still refer this as “citizen journalism” but I think they are actually referring to the class of acts “Citizen Journalism (with a big C).
+This is why the two get confused and why I would put this under the class of “Participatory journalism.”

 Update: These might also be called “Placebloggers.”
 One of my favorite stand alone journalists in San Francisco is N Judah Chronicles.
 To my knowledge this blog is a passionate hobby, not part of the author’s profession.